EmelineFavreau/Bibliotheque/hymenoptera-genomes.md

 **Methylation**: two DNMT family genes specific to bee (ie not found in Drosophila)
 **Transcriptome**: caste-specific microRNAs (gene regulation)
 **Reference**: **Honeybee Genome Sequencing Consortium**, **2006**.
 Insights into social insects from the genome of the honeybee Apis mellifera.
 Nature, 443(7114), p.931.

+## Genome sizes
+**Reference**: **Ardila‐Garcia**, A.M., Umphrey, G.J. and Gregory, T.R., **2010**.
+An expansion of the genome size dataset for the insect order Hymenoptera, with a first test of parasitism and eusociality as possible constraints.
+Insect Molecular Biology, 19(3), pp.337-346.